mseto97/automation-exercise-cypress/cypress/GETTING_STARTED.md

 ## Running the Tests
-Multiple environments have been configured for these tests:
+Two environments have been configured for these tests:

 - **'dev'** environment:
   `baseUrl`: https://automationexercise.com/